plantfansam/kubernetes-101/workshop/_workshop_pages/04-pods-and-labels.md

 Annotations:        best_pizza_topping: ham
 ```

-Building on the best practice of annotating every object with an opinion about the best pizza topping, let's add a `best_pizza_topping` annotation to the pod manifest in `k8s/hs-pizza-webapp-pod.yaml`:
+Building on the best practice of annotating every object with an opinion about the best pizza topping, let's add a `best_pizza_topping` annotation to the pod manifest in `k8s/hs-pizza-webapp-pod.yaml`.
+First we need to delete the existing pod otherwise the annotation won't overwrite with: `kubectl delete pods hs-pizza-webapp`.
+Then edit the `hs-pizza-webapp-pod.yaml` file:

 ```yaml
 apiVersion: v1